Kobe Bryant: Music

 In high school, Bryant was a member of a rap group called CHEIZAW, named after the Chi Sah gang in the martial arts film Kid with the Golden Arm.
 The group was signed by Sony Entertainment, but the company's ultimate goal was to eliminate the group and have Bryant record on his own.
 The label wanted to capitalize on Bryant's youth and NBA fame.
-He performed at a 1997 concert by Sway & King Tech and recorded a verse for a remix of Brian McKnight's "Hold Me".
+He performed at a 1997 concert by Sway & King Tech and recorded a verse for a remix of Brian McKnight's "Hold Me."
 Bryant even appeared on Lakers teammate O'Neal's Respect, starting the track "3 X's Dope", though Bryant's name was not listed on the credits.
+Bryant's only credited appearance on the Billboard Hot 100 was as a featured rapper on Brian McKnight and Tone's single "Hold Me," which was released in 1998 and peaked at number 35 in January 1999.

 Sony pushed Bryant from his roots of underground hip hop into a more radio-friendly sound.
 His debut album, Visions, was scheduled to release in the spring of 2000.
 The first single, "K.O.B.E'", featured supermodel Tyra Banks singing the hook.
-The single debuted in January 2000, and was performed at NBA All-Star Weekend that month; the song was not well received.
+The single debuted in January 2000, and was performed at NBA All-Star Weekend that month, but it was not well received.
 Sony abandoned plans for the album, which was never released, and dropped Bryant later that year.
 The Sony president who originally signed Bryant had already left, and Bryant's other backers had mostly abandoned him.
 Afterward, Bryant co-founded an independent record label, Heads High Entertainment, but it folded within a year.
-In 1999, Bryant appeared on a remix of "Say My Name" by Destiny's Child on the Maxi single version of the song.
+In 1999, he appeared on a remix of "Say My Name" by Destiny's Child on the Maxi single version of the song.

 In 2011, Bryant was featured in Taiwanese singer Jay Chou's single "The Heaven and Earth Challenge" (天地一鬥, pronounced "Tian Di Yi Dou").
 The proceeds for downloads of both the single and ringtones were donated to impoverished schools for basketball facilities and equipment.
 The music video of the single also features Bryant.
 The song was also used by Sprite in its 2011 marketing campaign in China.

-In 2009, American rapper Lil Wayne released a song called "Kobe Bryant".
+In 2009, American rapper Lil Wayne released a song called "Kobe Bryant."
 Similarly, in 2010, American rapper Sho Baraka released a song called "Kobe Bryant On'em", which was featured on his album Lions and Liars.
-In 2012, American rapper Chief Keef released a song paying tribute to Kobe Bryant called "Kobe".
+In 2012, American rapper Chief Keef released "Kobe", a song paying tribute to Bryant.
 It was featured on his debut studio album, Finally Rich, as a part of the deluxe edition.
+For the NBA 2K21 soundtrack, Damian Lillard, under his stage name Dame D.O.L.L.A., released a tribute track also titled "Kobe", featuring Snoop Dogg and Derrick Milano.